nikcbg/TF_Book_Ch_4/global/s3/README.md

 # Creating S3 bucket.

 ### Why you need S3 bucket and its purpose.
-S3 bucket is needed to store Terraform state file of MySQL database.
+S3 bucket is needed to store Terraform state file got the module and MySQL database.
 The database talks to the webservers cluster.
-Webservers cluster also needs to read MySQL database state file to make sure it reads data from the right database.

 --------------------------------------------------------------------------------------------------------------
 ### List of files in the repository: